PlasmaPy/plasmapy-test/README.md

-# plasmapy-test
+# Test helper functionality for PlasmaPy

-Prototype test helper functionality for PlasmaPy
+This repository contains prototype test helper functionality for PlasmaPy and affiliated packages.